 “We’re super excited to be a part of Grameen America’s impact!” said Johanna Pugh, Managing Director North America, Mambu.
 “Now more than ever, Grameen America is making a difference in so many communities by playing a key role in their economic recoveries.
 Aligned with our own mission to make financial services accessible to all, we are proud to play a role in helping the organization achieve its goals and reach even more women entrepreneurs.
 As we continue to see demand for more agile and digital solutions for every facet of the population in the U.S. and globally, our partnership reinforces our ambition to bring innovative technology into the digital first-world to help create better financial services and experiences for millions of individuals.”

 Grameen America launched in New York in 2008 to provide small loans, credit and asset building, and financial education programs to women entrepreneurs who live below the poverty line.
 The strength of Grameen America’s model is its focus on community lending where the peer support and monitoring system serves as a strong motivator for each borrower to repay their loan.
 Since its launch, Grameen America has disbursed more than $1.8 billion in loans to more than 134,500 borrowers.

-SaaS.
-Cloud native.
-API-driven.
-These all describe market-leading banking and financial services platform Mambu.
-Launched in 2011, Mambu can fast-track the design and build of nearly any type of financial offering - bank, lender, fintech and more.
-A unique composable approach means that independent components, systems and connectors can be assembled in any configuration to meet business needs and end user demands.
-Mambu has 500 employees that support 180 customers in over 65 countries, including N26, OakNorth, Tandem, ABN AMRO, Bank Islam and Orange Bank.
+Mambu is the only true SaaS cloud banking platform.
+Launched in 2011, Mambu fast-tracks the design and build of nearly any type of financial offering for banks of all sizes, lenders, fintechs, retailers, telcos and more.
+Our unique composable approach means that independent components, systems and connectors can be assembled in any configuration to meet business needs and end user demands.
+Mambu has 700 employees that support 200 customers in over 65 countries - including N26, OakNorth, Tandem, ABN AMRO, Bank Islam and Orange. www.mambu.com

 About Grameen America